-Here are some questions and answers about me and my work.
+Here are some questions about me and my Work

-1. What’s the first thing people notice when they meet you?
+1. What's the first thing people say when they meet you?

 2. What do you do when you aren't writing or doing art?

 As of Oct 2016, I started studying Evangelical Theology at a little seminary in central Germany.
 I will be there until 2021 and obviously will be spending a lot of time studying and reading until then.

 But even after school and art, I find lots of things to do, such as Gardening, Singing, Songwriting, Playing Guitar, or Watching Movies.